 # 1 – Perfectionism’s Ugly Sister

 In bringing a service or product to market, the road to launching it, promoting it and delivering it is fraught with dangers of perfectionism and one of its ugly sisters, oddly enough is procrastination.
 Rather than working harder to perfect, we sit on things, we do everything but the thing.
-Rather than gather evidence and make improvements, we dither and dally round the edges.
+Rather than gather evidence and make improvements, we dither and dally around the edges.

-This pushed me to thinking about perfectionism and procrastination in ‘chicken and egg’ terms.
+This pushed me to think about perfectionism and procrastination in ‘chicken and egg’ terms.
 Do we want everything to be perfect and procrastinate because of some fear of failure or public humiliation?
 Or do we procrastinate and fail to launch because we’re busy perfecting our craft?

 As professionals, we strive for excellence.
 But perfectionism is not a friend in business.
 Neither is procrastination.

 So imagine this alternative scenario for a moment.

 What if it was okay to show up before we were 100% ready, what if instead of “fannying around” (British expression for doing work without much accomplishment), we said to our target audience, hey this is a beta pilot thing, I’d like your view if you see it as something of value?

 Do you think in that scenario we would procrastinate?
 No, we’d just get it out there, take the feedback and make it better.
 We might even do this a few times over.

 With a service business, the success of your great idea – what you offer – is dependent on finding out a few key critical elements.